 The LECC CEO also routinely forwards to the Inspector's Office a weekly update email that she sends to Commission staff about operational and staffing matters.
-Other material which is also regularly provided includes the Monthly Activities report and the results of the People Matter Employment Surveys (PMES).
 That material gives insight into LECC's workplace culture.

 The Inspector also receives the minutes of the Misconduct Themes Committee (MTC) (which serves as a forum for staff across the Commission to participate in the identification and response to systemic issues, emerging trends or themes that may benefit from a coordinated, proactive or strategic response) provides a further opportunity for the Inspector to gain a different perspective about aspects of LECC's activities.